This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 • 65 years of age and older;

-Use in patients 65 years of age and older1Considering the increased risk of MACE, malignancies, serious infections, and all-cause mortality in patients 65 years of age and older, as observed in a large randomised study of another JAK inhibitor, abrocitinib should only be used in these patients if no suitable treatment alternatives are available.
+Use in patients 65 years of age and older1Considering the increased risk of major adverse cardiovascular events (MACE), malignancies, serious infections, and all-cause mortality in patients 65 years of age and older, as observed in a large randomised study of another janus kinase (JAK) inhibitor, abrocitinib should only be used in these patients if no suitable treatment alternatives are available.

 Method of administration:1